After years of exploring the Spanish Pyrenees, here are some of the most beautiful places I think every first-time visitor should see.

 8. The Castle of Loarre

-The Castle of Loarre is one of the most enchanting castles in Spain, located in the Hoya de Huesca region.
-It was built in the 11th century and declared a Spanish National Cultural Heritage Site in 1906.
-The Castle of Loarre is considered one of the finest examples of civil and military architecture in Europe.
-Like many other castles in Spain, it contains traces of Roman influence on the Iberian Peninsula.
-Historians believe it was built on the ruins of the local Roman city of Calagurris Fibularia.
+Nestled in the Hoya de Huesca region, the Castle of Loarre is easily one of the most enchanting castles in Spain.
+Built in the 11th century and declared a National Cultural Heritage Site back in 1906, it is widely considered one of Europe’s finest examples of Romanesque military and civil architecture.
+Like many historic Spanish fortresses, it carries deep ancient roots; historians believe it was actually built over the ruins of Calagurris Fibularia, a local Roman city.

 Although the castle lacks furniture or lavish decorations inside, I still found it to be an incredible experience.
-Last time I got to visit Loarre on this Aragon road trip.
+I was able to visit Loarre during my last Aragon road trip.

 9. Congost de Montrebei